The Guy’s Guide on How To Hide a Cold Sore

 Finally, use a disposable applicator like a Q-tip or cotton ball to apply concealer over your cold sore.
 Apply lightly and in layers until your cold sore blends in with the rest of your skin and loses its angry appearance.
 It may take some experimenting, but you’ll be able to find the right blend of foundation and concealer fairly quickly.

-Remember not to touch any makeup containers with your applicator again once you’ve used it.
+Remember not to touch any makeup containers with your applicator or fingers again once you’ve used it.
 Instead, use a new applicator each time.

 When you’re done, your cold sore will be disguised behind carefully layered makeup that looks as natural as your own skin.
 Depending on your routine, you may need to reapply concealer once or twice to stop your cold sore from making an uninvited appearance later during the day.